 Start Date: 7th May 2020

-Day 8 is a pleasant tour of the Isle of Skye; over the Skye Bridge and passing through Broadford and then on to the Island’s main settlement, Portree, with its colourful harbour front.
-Heading further north we take in the most fabulous scenery and seascapes including the Cuillin Mountains, Flora MacDonald’s grave and the Old Man of Storr with Dunvegan Castle and other options a possibility.
-Overnight nr Skye.
+Day 3 is a tour of the Isle of Skye, passing through Broadford and on to the main settlement on the Island; Portree, with its colourful harbour front and interesting shops.
+Heading north we take in Uig, the Old Man of Storr, Kilt Rock Falls and travel through the rugged Trotternish Peninsula with other options a possibility.
+This will be a day to remember.
+Overnight Skye area.